Frequently Asked Questions

 a)Missed allowable medical costs for deduction,

-b) RRSP claims with all the receipts, c) donation receipts missed, d) late received investment slips, e) missed tuition fees and transfers, f) missed disability tax credits, and g) lost slips in the mail.
+b) RRSP claims with all the receipts, c) donation receipts missed, d) late received investment slips, e) missed tuition fees and transfers, f) missed disability tax credits, g) missed rental income, h) missed home office claim and i) lost slips in the mail.
 So lots of potential to miss something that requires adjustment.

 Do I have to declare my Tip Income and/or Side Jobs?